What's in this guide?

 - Missed connection.
 This benefit provides coverage for missed connections due to common carrier causes or bad weather.

-Along with the overall included benefits, most insurance companies allow you to tailor your plans with additional benefits including:
+Along with the built-in benefits, most insurance companies allow you to tailor your plans with extras, such as:

-- Cancel for any reason.
+- Cancel for any reason (CFAR) coverage.
 This optional benefit makes it possible for you to cancel your trip, no matter the reason.
 Most comprehensive plans refund up to 50% of non-refundable expenses if the trip is cancelled up to 48 hours before departure.

 - Car rental collision.
 This benefit covers physical damage to a rental car that you are liable for.

-A comprehensive travel insurance plan provides tailored benefits to make it easy for you to cancel your trip if there’s an emergency.
+A comprehensive travel insurance plan has benefits that make it easy for you to cancel your trip if there’s an emergency.
 While the trip cancellation benefit has limits to the reasons for reimbursement, the cancel for any reason benefit makes it possible to cancel your trip for absolutely any reason.

-Included in all comprehensive coverage, but it only covers unforeseen events such as:
+This is included in all comprehensive coverage, but it only covers unforeseen events like:

 - Death or hospitalization of a family member.